 NOTE 7: The intent of the above requirement is to allow an authorized MPS Service User to send a request via the Internet to establish an MPS for DTS session for one or more active PDNs/DNs of a UE.

-The system shall support discovery of active PDN/DN connections upon receipt of an MPS for DTS invocation request and perform selection of one or more PDNs/Dns for DTS invocations for an authorized MPS Service User.
+The system shall support discovery and selection of active data connections upon receipt of an MPS for DTS invocation request by an authorized MPS Service User.

 9.3.2.2 Revocation

-The system shall support means to end an MPS for DTS session for the cases:
+The system shall support means to release an MPS for DTS session for the cases:

 - an MPS Service User using a UE with an MPS subscription,